 In 1973, CCNY expanded its mission to include the medical education of talented youth from social, ethnic and racial backgrounds historically underrepresented in medicine, and created a baccalaureate degree program in biomedical sciences on an experimental basis.
-In 1977, the New York State Board of Regents granted approval to offer the program on a permanent basis, and established the Sophie Davis School of Biomedical Education (SDSBE), supported by the Commonwealth Fund and by Leonard and Sophie Davis, City College alumni.
-The biomedical education program was designed to address longstanding challenges of attracting physicians to primary care specialties and to the geographic areas of greatest need.
+In 1977, the New York State Board of Regents granted approval to offer the program on a permanent basis, and established the Sophie Davis School of Biomedical Education (SDSBE), with the generous support of Leonard and Sophie Davis - City College alumni and founders of the Colonial Penn Group of insurance companies, and from the Commonwealth Fund.
+The biomedical education program was designed to address the longstanding challenges of attracting physicians to primary care specialties and to the geographic areas of greatest need in New York State.
 High-achieving high school graduates were admitted to an accelerated program that integrated the requirements for a baccalaureate degree with the content of traditional preclinical medical education.
 Successful students were subsequently matched to partner medical schools to which they transferred as 3rd-year medical students for their clinical (clerkship) training and conferral of the MD degree.
-Since its founding, SDSBE has graduated approximately 2,000 students.
-Ninety-six percent of program graduates have received the MD degree; 40% of graduates are members of underrepresented minority (URM) groups (Black/African-American or Hispanic/Latino).

-In 2011, SDSBE embarked on a major strategic planning process to define and determine the course of its future.
+In 2011, SDSBE embarked on a major strategic planning process to define the course of its future.
 The principal recommendation that emerged from this process was to transform SDSBE from its existing structure into a fully accredited BS/MD degree-granting medical school, with the three-fold aim of (a) enabling the program to further support and maintain its mission of training primary care physicians who practice in medically underserved communities, (b) ensuring a more seamless transition of our students from the traditional basic science education years to the clerkship phase of their education, and (c) guaranteeing the availability of clerkship slots for its students.
-In 2012, a group of external evaluators, including leaders in academic medicine and in BA/MD or BS/MD educational programs, reaffirmed that the best approach for allowing SDSBE to ensure its sustainability would be to pursue full accreditation as an MD degree-granting program.

 A preliminary proposal to develop an accredited MD program was approved by CUNY's Board of Trustees in November 2013, and in June 2015, the proposed MD program received preliminary accreditation status from the Liaison Committee on Medical Education (LCME) - the nationally recognized accrediting body for medical education programs in the U.S. and Canada.
 Authorization to confer the MD degree was granted by the NY State Board of Regents in 2016.
-In February 2016, the school was renamed the CUNY School of Medicine, and in the fall of the same year, a charter class of 69 students matriculated into the MD segment (Year 4 of 7) of the program.
+In February 2016, the school was renamed the CUNY School of Medicine, and in the fall of the same year, the charter class matriculated into the MD segment (Year 4 of 7) of the program.

-In addition to the BS/MD program, the School also offers a physician assistant (PA) program leading to the Master of Science degree in Physician Assistant Studies.
+In addition to the BS/MD program, the School offers a physician assistant (PA) program leading to the Master of Science degree in Physician Assistant Studies.
 Established in 1970 as a joint project of the Harlem Hospital Center and the Columbia University School of Public Health, the PA Program is one of the oldest in the country, founded only five years after the birth of the profession.
 The Program was developed to train individuals with health care experience to practice primary care in communities of greatest need.
 The first class was admitted in 1971.
 In 1972, the Program developed an academic affiliation with Antioch College which continued until the New School for Social Research assumed responsibility from 1974-1978.
-In 1978 the Program developed a partnership with the Sophie Davis School of Biomedical Education of the City College of New York (CCNY), as an upper-division baccalaureate program, and in 2016, transitioned its undergraduate curriculum to a graduate level program of the CUNY School of Medicine.
+In 1978 the Program developed a partnership with the Sophie Davis School of Biomedical Education of the City College of New York (CCNY), as an upper-division baccalaureate program.
+In 2016, the 28-month undergraduate program transitioned to a graduate level program of the CUNY School of Medicine (CSOM).